marlonwc3/CallGraph/README.md

 # CallGraph
 This project was developed to Compilers discipline (IF688) at Centro de Informática of Universidade Federal de Pernambuco.
-Using WALA we build a Call Graph representation of three java codes and using JUnit we made unit tests to ensure their results.
+Using WALA we built a Call Graph representation of three java codes and using JUnit we made unit tests to ensure their results.

 ### Pre-requisits